Delicious no bake slice with an almond butter mousse, blueberry topping and crunchy base.

 And check out that jelly layer!
 That purple and that wobbliness!

-(Note: To be honest, there was an issue with the fridge and it actually froze all of our food… hence the jelly layer looks a bit rough.
+(Note: So, there was an issue with the fridge and it actually froze all of my food... hence the jelly layer looks a bit rough.
 I do not recommend freezing the slice as the jelly will basically crumble.
 Still edible and delicious though!)

 - ½ cup fresh or frozen blueberries